tuannm071284/Getting-and-Cleanning-Data-project/README.md

 ## Getting and Cleaning Data - Course Project
-This is the course project for the Getting and Cleaning Data Coursera course.
-Before run R scirpt below, you need to download data from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzip data into your working directory.
+This is the course project for the Getting and Cleaning Data Coursera course (delivered by John Hopskin Universty) First of all, we need to download the data from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzip data into your working directory.
 A full description is available at the site where the data was obtained [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-The R script, run_analysis.R, does the following:
+The R script, run_analysis.R, does the followings:
 1. Load data:
+-Load test dataset store in table names **data_test**
+    * read table from "UCI HAR Dataset/test/X_test.txt",
+    * read table from "UCI HAR Dataset/test/Y_test.txt"
+    * read table from "UCI HAR Dataset/test/subject_test.txt"
+    * Combine three by Columns and store in **data_test**
   - Load training dataset store in table names **data_train**
     * read table from "UCI HAR Dataset/train/X_train.txt",
     * read table from "UCI HAR Dataset/train/Y_train.txt"
     * read table from "UCI HAR Dataset/train/subject_train.txt"
     * Combine three by Columns and store in **data_train**
-  - Load test dataset store in table names **data_test**
-    * read table from "UCI HAR Dataset/test/X_test.txt",
-    * read table from "UCI HAR Dataset/test/Y_test.txt"
-    * read table from "UCI HAR Dataset/test/subject_test.txt"
-    * Combine three by Columns and store in **data_test**
   - Combine **data_train** and **data_test** by rows into one data set called **data**
 2. Load activity labels and features:
   - Load the activity from "UCI HAR Dataset/activity_labels.txt" store in **activityLabels**.